How to Remove a Dishwasher from Under the Counter: A Step-by-Step Guide

 5. Disconnect the Water Supply Line: Use an adjustable wrench to loosen the nut connecting the water supply line to the dishwasher.
 Carefully unscrew it and allow any residual water to drain into the bucket or pan.

-6. Inspect the Water Line: Check the water supply line for any wear or damage.
+6. Inspect the Water Line: Check the water supply line for wear or damage.
 If it’s old or damaged, consider replacing it when installing a new dishwasher.

-Steps to Properly Disconnect the Drain Hose
+Steps to Disconnect the Drain Hose

 3. Loosen the Hose Clamp: Use pliers to loosen the clamp securing the drain hose to the disposal or sink drain.
 Gently squeeze the clamp and slide it away from the connection point.